alekseyl/nested_select/README.md

 ## TODO
 - [ ] Cover all relation combinations and add missing functionality
-  - [ ] Ensure relations foreign keys are present on the selection
+  - [x] Ensure relations foreign keys are present on the selection
+  - [x] Ensure primary key will be added
-  - [ ] Ensure belongs_to will add a foreign_key column
+  - [-] Ensure belongs_to will add a foreign_key column
 - [ ] Optimize through relations ( since they loading a whole set of attributes )
 - [ ] Separated rails version testing
+- [x] Merge multiple nested selections
+- [x] Don't apply any selection if blank ( allows to limit only part of subselection tree)
+- [x] Allows to use custom attributes

 ## Development